Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 size and fragmented (SCHC F/R).
 The resulting information is sent on a layer two (L2) frame to an LPWAN Radio Gateway (RGW) that forwards the frame to a Network Gateway (NGW).
 The NGW sends the data to a SCHC F/R for reassembly, if required, then to SCHC C/D for decompression.
-The C/D shares the same rules with the device.
-The SCHC F/R and C/D can be located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC F/R, then SCHC F/R and SCHC C/D. The SCHC C/D in both sides MUST share the same set of rules.
+The SCHC C/D shares the same rules with the device.
+The SCHC C/D and F/R can be located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC F/R, then SCHC F/R and C/D. The SCHC C/D in both sides MUST share the same set of rules.
 After decompression, the packet can be sent on the Internet to one or several LPWAN Application Servers (App).

-The SCHC F/R and SCHC C/D process is bidirectional, so the same principles can be applied in the other direction.
+The SCHC C/D and F/R process is bidirectional, so the same principles can be applied in the other direction.

-In a LoRaWAN network, the RG is called a Gateway, the NGW is Network Server, and the SCHC C/D and SCHC F/R are an Application Server.
+In a LoRaWAN network, the RG is called a Gateway, the NGW is Network Server, and the SCHC C/D and F/R are an Application Server.
 It can be provided by the Network Gateway or any third party software. {{Fig-archi}} can be mapped in LoRaWAN terminology to: